A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Classic formulation

-where each integer $n_j$ is sufficiently small relative to the data length in the $j$-th dimension.
+Assume further that $\Phi$ is strictly positive on $\Tbb^d$ and the log-spectrum also admits a Fourier series (which is the case when e.g., $\Phi\in\Sc$) \alg{ \log\Phi(e^{i\thetab})=\sum_{k\in \Zbb^d} m_\kb e^{-i\innerprod{\kb}{\thetab}},} where $m_\kb=m_{-\kb}$ denotes the $\kb$-th cepstral coefficient.
+In many applications we can measure a finite-size multisequence extracted from a realization of $\yb$ from which we can estimate a finite number of covariance and cepstral coefficients.
+More precisely, we choose an index set $\Lambda$ and estimate $c_\kb$ with $\kb\in \Lambda$ and $m_{\kb}$ with $\kb\in\Lambda_0:=\Lambda\setminus \{\zerob\}$\footnote{The cepstral coefficient $m_{\zerob}$ is deliberately excluded for technical reasons.}.
+Typically, we can take $\Lambda=\{\, \kb=(k_1\ldots k_d )\in\Zbb^d \; : \; |k_j|\leq n_j, \; j=1,\ldots, d\,\}$, where each integer $n_j$ is sufficiently small relative to the data length in the $j$-th dimension.
 Then, we would estimate the power spectral density of $\yb$ from those $c_\kb$'s and $m_\kb$'s .
 The latter is a spectral estimation problem which can be formulated as follows.

 \begin{problem} Given two sets of real numbers $\cb=\{c_\kb\}_{\kb\in\Lambda}$ such that $c_\kb=c_{-\kb}$, and $\mb=\{m_\kb\}_{\kb\in\Lambda_0}$ such that $m_\kb=m_{-\kb}$, find a \emph{rational} function $\Phi$ in $\Scb$ such that \alg{ c_\kb &= \int_{\Tbb^d}e^{i\innerprod{\kb}{\thetab}}\Phi(e^{i\thetab})\d\m(\thetab)\; \; \forall \kb\in\Lambda,\\ m_\kb &= \int_{\Tbb^d}e^{i\innerprod{\kb}{\thetab}}\log\Phi(e^{i\thetab})\d\m(\thetab)\; \; \forall \kb\in\Lambda_0,} where $\d\m(\thetab)=\frac{1}{(2\pi)^d}\prod_{j=1}^{d} \d\theta_j$ is the normalized Lebesgue measure on $\Tbb^d$. \end{problem}